Vorlesung: Statistical Machine Learning

-|Lectures:||Wednesday, 13:30-17:00 in Room S103/226|
+|Lectures:||Monday, 11:40-13:20 in Room S103/226|

 |Credits:||6,0 ECTS (4 SWS)|

 In today's world, data is being generated at an unprecedented rate.
-Billions of web pages are at our disposal, videos with an accumulated time of 20 hours are uploaded every minute on Youtube and the supermarket chain Walmart alone performed more than one million transactions per hour, creating a database of more than 2.5 petabytes of information.
+Billions of web pages are at our disposal, videos with an accumulated time of 500 hours are uploaded every minute on Youtube and the supermarket chain Walmart alone performed more than one million transactions per hour, creating a database of more than 2.5 petabytes of information.
 John Naisbitt has stated the problem very clearly: "We are drowning in information and starving for knowledge."

 Math classes from the bachelor's degree, basic programming abilities, introductory classes to computer science.